Prince Hamlet: Hamlet's age

 However, the difference between a sexton and a grave digger must also be taken into account.
 A sexton oversees many different jobs around the church and surrounding areas.
 A grave digger simply digs graves.
 There are sextons who also dig graves and some that do not.
 It is completely possible that the Gravedigger has been a sexton for 30 years, but has not been digging graves for that entire time.
 This could be another example of the character's very round-about way of speaking.

 However, this reading has the disadvantage that in the Folio the length of time Yorick has been in the ground is said to be twenty-three years, meaning that he had been dead seven years by the time Hamlet was born.
-Another theory offered is that the play was originally written with the view that Hamlet was 16 or 17, but since Shakespeare wrote his plays to be performed, and not read, these lines were likely changed so Burbage (who was almost always the protagonist in Shakespeare's plays) could play the role.
+Another theory offered is that the play was originally written with the view that Hamlet was 16 or 17, but since Shakespeare wrote his plays to be performed, not read, these lines were likely changed so Burbage (who was almost always the protagonist in Shakespeare's plays) could play the role.